-A California lawyer from Los Angeles went duck hunting in rural Texas.
+A California lawyer from Los Angeles went duck hunting in rural Texas while he was there for a few weeks working.

-He shot and dropped a bird, but it fell into a farmer’s field on the other side of a fence.
+He aimed his shotgun, pulled the trigger and hit a duck, but the bird fell into a farmer’s field that was on the other side of a fence.

 As the lawyer climbed over the fence, an elderly farmer drove up on his tractor and asked him what he was doing.